telpirion/telpirion_com/content/games/marauders/marauders.md

 ## How to play

++ Press ENTER to start the game.
 + Use the left and right arrow keys to move your spaceship.
-+ Use the spacebar to shoot bullets at the marauders.
++ Use the SPACEBAR to shoot bullets at the marauders.
 + To restart the game, refresh your browser.
++ Press "p" to pause the game.

 ## Known issues